PHPExpertsInc/dockerize-php/README.md

     # Ensure that vendor/bin is in your PATH and before /usr/bin.
     composer require --dev phpexperts/dockerize
     vendor/bin/php dockerize
-    # Edit credentials in docker-compose.yml
+    # Edit credentials in .env.
     docker-compose up -d

 Don't forget to edit your docker-compose.yml!